renanr0cha/google_homepage/README.md

+# Google.com clone

-On this project we will copy google's homepage to improve my html and css skills.
+On this project I remade the main Google.com page from scratch, with only html and css.